jm3/racket/README.markdown

  * study GlTail, specifically the logfile parser and how timing of events is handled
  * up to 8 simultaneous events
  * write description
+ * figure out if syslog is what we want for aggregate logfiles from multiple apps/servers into a single stream

 ## Acknowledgements:
 Thanks to the author of the original "sonic compiler" paper i read on the internet in college, wherever you are.